Forehead/Browlift Procedure Facts

 After the procedure

-All patients are sent home the day of surgery and are given post procedure instructions to follow.
+Following their brow lift surgery in Philadelphia with Dr. Corrado, all patients are sent home the day of surgery and are given post-procedure instructions to follow.
 Overnight nursing care can be provided for the patient at an additional cost if the patient so desires.
-The patient will follow up the next day for a post procedure check and removal of any drains.
-The patient will then follow up on the 7th post procedure day for stitch removal.
+The patient will follow up the next day for a post-procedure check and removal of any drains.
+The patient will then follow up on the 7th post-procedure day for stitch removal.

 Recovery times range between one to two weeks.
 Patients may return to work as early as one week.
 Strenuous activity should be avoided for three weeks after the procedure.
 Bruising and swelling generally resolve within one to two weeks.
 There is usually some numbness (usually temporary) due to stretching of the sensory nerves in the region of the forehead.
 Postoperative pain is controlled with prescription pain medications, or Tylenol.